Enterprise Imaging Strengthens Your Quadruple Aim: Part 1 – Quality

 Population Imaging

 The role of imaging in population health is in its infancy.
-For radiology, incidental findings management, disease surveillance, appropriate use of screening examinations, clinical decision support and overall imaging utilization management are front and center.
+For radiology, incidental findings management, disease surveillance, appropriate use of screening examinations, clinical decision support, and overall imaging utilization management are front and center.
 As more and more AI applications and advanced imaging analytics reach viability, medical imaging will continue to increase in importance.
 Population imaging will be recognized for its role in disease prevention through its ability to detect precursors of disease.

 Patient-Centric Imaging Record

 This patient-centric imaging record can be exploited to verify screening and follow-up imaging and to deliver access to all relevant comparison studies.
-As health care systems vertically integrate, the imaging record electronically travels with the patients as they seek higher levels of sub-specialized care.
+As healthcare systems vertically integrate, the imaging record electronically travels with the patients as they seek higher levels of sub-specialized care.
 Clinical decision support tools are a valuable tool in the population health management armamentarium.
 When a single imaging record exists, these tools can interrogate the entire health system imaging record to reduce redundant examinations.

 Improve Provider Work Life

 Today’s healthcare providers are being crushed by the burden of ever-increasing demands of healthcare delivery.
 Poorly constructed workflows and gaps in information are known factors contributing to provider burnout.
-Strategies to help reduce this burden include improving health IT, establishing standards and implementing automation.
+Strategies to help reduce this burden include improving health IT, establishing standards, and implementing automation.

 Provider Access to Imaging Information

 Easing access to patient information is essential to reducing burnout.
 Integrating the universal viewer with the EMR will provide the right information at the right time in the right workflow.
-Information is available right at the providers fingertips in the EMR-based workflow.
+Information is available right at the provider’s fingertips in the EMR-based workflow.
 Capitalizing on metadata standardization, the universal viewer can deliver relevant, curated imaging data.
 Less time is spent tracking down patient images.
 The universal viewer delivers a consistent user experience without the frustration associated with CD-based viewers which often fail to open.
 Mobile tools deliver imaging information to providers at any time, in any location.
 Robust image exchange will deliver all the imaging data needed to care for patients and eliminate the burden of tracking down missing external information.

 Final Thoughts

 Enterprise Imaging delivers undeniable value to an organization.
-From radiology studies for cancer diagnosis and follow up, to photographs to document dermatologic conditions and wound care, images are tightly woven into the fabric of healthcare.
+From radiology studies for cancer diagnosis and follow-up, to photographs to document dermatologic conditions and wound care, images are tightly woven into the fabric of healthcare.
 Is it realistic to think we can achieve quality outcomes without managing these critical pieces of information?
-In the next article we will examine the impact of Enterprise Imaging on the cost side of the value equation.
+In the next article, we will examine the impact of Enterprise Imaging on the cost side of the value equation.

 References

 1. Rishi Sikka, Julianne M Morath, Lucian Leape.
 The Quadruple Aim: care, health, cost and meaning in work.
-BMJ Qual Saf 24: 608-610, 2015. https://qualitysafety.bmj.com/content/qhc/24/10/608.full.pdf
+BMJ Qual Saf 24: 608-610, 2015

 2. Petersilge CA. The Enterprise Imaging Value Proposition.
 J Digit Imaging.
-33:37-48, 2019. https://link.springer.com/article/10.1007/s10278-019-00293-1 *
+33:37-48, 2019.
+Springer Link

 4. Wang SC, Anderson JA, Jones DV, Evans R. Patient perception of wound photography.
-Int Wound J. 13:326-30, 2016. https://onlinelibrary.wiley.com/doi/abs/10.1111/iwj.12293 *
+Int Wound J. 13:326-30, 2016.
+Wiley Online Library

 5. Hiremath A, Awan O, Mendelson D, Siegel EL.
 Patient perceptions of participating in the RSNA image share project: a preliminary study.
-J Digit Imaging 29:189-194, 2016. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4788609/
+J Digit Imaging 29:189-194, 2016.
+NCBI

 6. Vetter SY, Schuler S, Hackbusch M, Muller M, Swartman B, Schnetzke M, Grutzner PA, Franke J. Tablets for image review and communication in daily routine of orthopedic surgeons – an evaluation study.
-J Digit Imaging 31:74-83, 2018. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5788817/
+J Digit Imaging 31:74-83, 2018.
+NCBI

 7. Mollura DJ, Carrino JA, Matuszak DL, et al. Bridging radiology and public health: the emerging field of radiologic public health informatics.
 J Am Coll Radiol.
-5:174-181, 2008. https://www.jacr.org/article/S1546-1440(07)00490-5/fulltext*
+5:174-181, 2008.
+Journal of the American College of Radiology

 9. Gourevitch MN, Thorpe LE.
 Advancing Population Health at Academic Medical Centers: A Case Study and Framework for an Emerging Field.
 Acad Med.
 94:813-818.
-2019. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6553514/
+2019.
+NCBI

-10. Rouger M. Population imaging: Big data will boost disease prediction. https://healthcare-in-europe.com/en/news/population-imaging-big-data-will-boost-disease-prediction.html.
-Accessed August 11, 2020
+10. Rouger M. Population imaging: Big data will boost disease prediction.
+Healthcare in Europe.
+Accessed August 11, 2020.

 11. Shannon DW.
-Reducing burnout tops the to-do list of health care orgs. https://betsylehmancenterma.gov/news/reducing-burnout-tops-the-to-do-list-of-health-care-orgs.
-Accessed August 11, 2020
+Reducing burnout tops the to-do list of health care orgs.
+Betsy Lehman Center.
+Accessed August 11, 2020.

-13. Monica K. 5 ways to prevent physician burnout in the age of the EHR system. https://ehrintelligence.com/news/5-ways-to-prevent-physician-burnout-in-the-age-of-the-ehr-system.
-Accessed August 10, 2020
+13. Monica K. 5 ways to prevent physician burnout in the age of the EHR system.
+EHR Intelligence.
+Accessed August 10, 2020.